cezarypiatek/cezarypiatek.github.io/src/content/post/renovate-your-dot-net-solution/index.md

 ## Summary
 The new csproj format comes with a lot of benefits.
 The project file is much cleaner than before and many well known issues related to dotnet development were solved with the new schema.
 And the most important information: this new format is not reserved only for dotnet core - you can utilize it no matter what kind of .net framework you are using - it works event with Full .NET Framework.
 You should definitely start using it if it hasn't happen so far.

+__UPDATE 2019-02-12:__  The new csproj format still isn't supported with .NET Framework's ASP.NET MVC.
+You can track the issue on github [#2670](https://github.com/dotnet/project-system/issues/2670).
+However, until the issue is resolved, you can have a mix of projects in old and new format inside a single solution.